malike/distributed-tracing/opencensus/README.md

 # distributed-tracing

-A sample distributed tracing project that uses Opencensus
+Sample distributed tracing project that uses Opencensus.

+This project shows how to export trace data to Zipkin and Elasticsearch.